egeulgen/pathfindR/cran-comments.md

 ## R CMD check results
   There were no ERRORs, WARNINGs or NOTEs.

-  This is a minor version update for 'pathfindR' containing a bug fix to address the problem with package documentation as indicated by CRAN.
+  This is a minor version update for 'pathfindR' containing a fix in a test that was indicated to be failing by CRAN.
 A few other minor improvements/additions were implemented.

 ## Downstream dependencies